Responsible Learner Behaviour

 The Procedures

-This policy applies to Skills & Learning staff, governors and learners including those who are learning with subcontracted partners.
+This policy applies to Skills & Learning staff, governors, project participants, and learners, including those who are learning with subcontracted partners.

 The offer of a place on a course may be withdrawn where it is clear that the professional skills and behaviours required to: complete the course and/or qualification; and/or to enter the related sector, are not being clearly and consistently demonstrated by the learner.